 I told you.
 I'm a time traveller.
 I got it in the future.

-Hang on, let me get my head round this.
 You are reading aloud from a transcript of a conversation you're still having??

 Wibbley-wobbley, timey-wimey.

-Actually, never mind that.
+It doesn't matter, really - what matters is we can communicate.